Mortal Kombat Legends: Battle of the Realms: Reception

-Battle of the Realms holds a 50% rating with six reviews on Rotten Tomatoes, and has received mixed to negative critical reception.
+Battle of the Realms holds a 50% rating with six reviews on Rotten Tomatoes, and has received a mixed critical reception.
 Mitchell Saltzman of IGN rated the film a five out of ten, calling it "a swing and a whiff" in that it "feels all over the place, attempting to tell too many stories at once and not doing any of them justice."
 Luke Y. Thompson of SuperHeroHype called the plot "wildly inconsistent" and that it "mostly serves as the thinnest of devices to get to the next fight."
 Den of Geek called the film "a narrative mess ... an incredibly busy movie that has too much going on to the point that there are two completely separate storylines happening at the same time that only briefly connect but ultimately converge in a bonkers and completely tacked on finale."
 However, Tanner Dedmon of ComicBook.com wrote that the film "wastes no time getting to the action" and "doubles down on things like x-rayed blows and key catchphrases that honor the source material and give characters their big moments without being too distracting."